nfnth/nfnth/README.md

 ## On [Dralun](https://dralun.com), Land of Deed to Domain

-Dralun is a land build upon the people and the deeds etched in code.
+The land built upon the people and the deeds etched in code.

 Nomad and Civilian deeds are domain non-specific and are used to extend UR.Land functionality,